FakeTiramisu/odin-recipes/README.md

 Odin Project: Create a simple recipe website

-Skills Demonstrated: Using HTML code to create headlines, paragraphs, images, links and lists
+Skills Demonstrated: Using HTML code to create headlines, paragraphs, images, links and ordered/unordered list.
+Able to link pages to index html file.

-(Compe back to review after project is done)